simrenbasra/simys-blog/_posts/2025-09-14-email_genie_part8.md

 Looking at the diagram, the main trainable weights are in the transformer blocks of BERT.
 Since we are only using Sentence Transformer to create the embeddings we exit at step 3 (the output of the BERT model).

-Fine-tuning “unfreezes” these weights and updates them using a loss function, allowing the model to adapt to email text and corporate jargon.
+Fine-tuning “unfreezes” these weights and updates them using a loss function, allowing the model to adapt to input text.
 Out-of-the-box Sentence Transformers keep these weights fixed and so generate general purpose embeddings trained on massive datasets.

 <br>